 Renting Equipment from Kroka

 When reviewing the packing list for your program, some students may need to rent specialty gear from Kroka.
-In order to ensure that our trip flows smoothly and that everyone is prepared for the expedition, we ask that you collect a list of student rental needs and submit this to us at least one week prior to the program start.
-You can use the rental form included with this handbook.
+In order to ensure that our trip flows smoothly and that everyone is prepared for the expedition, we ask that you collect a list of student rental needs and submit this to us at least two weeks prior to the program start.
+Please use the rental form included with this packet.

 Kroka Camp Store & T-Shirts